winter cycling

 Layers for managing upper body warmth

 There are three main aspects to layering: wicking moisture away you’re your skin, providing insulation to retain heat, and creating a barrier against wind and water.
-A warm, form-fitting base layer is a winter cycling essential, like these long-sleeved tech fabric or wind front examples from Giordana.
+A warm, form-fitting base layer is a winter cycling essential, like these long-sleeved heavyweight knitted or ceramic examples from Giordana.
 Your next layer should be for insulation, like a long-sleeved merino wool jersey or a fleece-lined thermal jersey.
 If the weather is sunny, mildly cold, and relatively calm, a base layer and thermal jersey may be all you need.
 If you need protection from wind or water, add barrier layer on top.
 This can be as simple as a wind jacket or as robust as a full weatherproof, thermal jacket.
 CTS has worked with Giordana for a long time, and their FR-C Pro Lyte jacket is a personal favorite.

 The beauty of layers is that you can adjust the amount of cold air you let in and heat you let out by opening zippers and vents or adding and removing layers.